How to Plan a Best Friends Date for Valentine's Day

 If you’re not in a relationship this Valentine’s Day, it doesn’t mean you can’t celebrate and have fun.
 And even if are in a relationship, it doesn’t mean you have to go out on a date with your significant other.
 Despite what you’ve been led to believe, there are no rules.
 Valentine’s Day can be whatever you want it to be!
 Invite your single friends and your couple friends, because I’m about to tell you how to plan the ultimate best friends date for this Valentine’s Day.

 If you want to make this Valentine’s friend date really special, you have to set the tone from the beginning.
-Leave something nice, like a flower or a chocolate, at your friends’ seats in their classes with a note attached inviting them to a Valentine’s Day potluck.
+Leave something nice, like a flower or chocolate, at your friends’ seats in their classes with a note attached inviting them to a Valentine’s Day potluck.
 Of course, it’d be nice to provide food for all your guests, but your friends shouldn’t expect you to put yourself out of a bunch of money for Valentine’s Day.
-Request that everyone bring something to contribute to the group, and you can even coordinate Valentine’s Day themed snacks or drinks!
+Request that everyone bring something to contribute to the group, and you can even coordinate Valentine’s Day–themed snacks or drinks!
 Really encourage everyone to get in the spirit of the holiday, because love isn’t just about romantic love.

-Related: Valentine’s Day Cards for College Students
+Related: 7 Funny Valentine’s Day Cards for College Students

 Remember when I said have everyone bring something to contribute to the potluck?
 Well, if possible, have them bring it unprepared.
 Nothing bonds people quite like making a meal together and chatting while everyone goes about their tasks.
 If you live at home or in an apartment off campus, this is easy because you have a full kitchen.
 If you live in a dorm, you still have options.
 Some dorms have common areas with kitchenettes that are available for students who live in that dorm to use.
 Take advantage of it!
 (If a lot of people are coming, just make sure you touch base with your RA first so they know what’s going on.)